 Souvenir Programs, Department of Public Speaking, North Dakota Agricultural College, 1913-1914

 A Buffalo Sweatlodge and Early Cheyenne Villages, by George Bird Grinnell, 1918-1919

 Bird Lore and Bird Songs of the North American Indian by N.W.
 Jipson, 1922

 A History of...
 (North Dakota writings on Indigenous peoples, etc.), 1925

 - Folder 1: Correspondence, 1925-1939

-- Folder 2: Correspondence: William G. Bek to R.O.
-Wilson regarding Beede’s Ph.B degree; lesson sheets for a short story correspondence course at UND, undated
+- Folder 2: Correspondence - William G. Bek to R.O.
+Wilson regarding Beede’s Ph.B. degree and lesson sheets for a short story correspondence course at UND, undated

 - Folder 3: Correspondence, 1940-1943